 - Caucasian man, about 5’9 and 180 pounds, with black hair, sunglasses, and a full beard.
 He has on a blue baseball cap, tan jacket, white button-up shirt, khaki pants, and brown shoes.

 When: Advise if the incident is currently happening or has already passed.

 - There’s a car on fire right now!

 - My office was burglarized overnight!

-Weapons: Weapons involved – any object that can do bodily harm or damage property
+Weapons: Identify any weapons involved or any object that can do bodily harm or damage property.

 - baseball bat